aaron-kulkarni/cryptography-library/README.md

 These are very basic implementations of various cryptographic algorithms.
 So far, only AES is implemented.

 I wrote this code primarily as a way to become familar with Rust basics and syntax.
-It should not be used for actualy cryptography.
+It should not be used for actual cryptography.

 ## Setup and running the program.